-Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under the Bonds.
-In addition, there are certain factors which are material for the purpose of assessing the market risks associated with the Bonds.
+Risk Factors: There are certain factors that may affect the Issuer's ability to fulfil its obligations under the New Bonds.
+In addition, there are certain factors which are material for the purpose of assessing the market risks associated with the New Bonds.
 All of these are set out under "Risk Factors".

-Description: £300,000,000 1.750% Senior Unsecured Bullet Bonds due due 2031 (the "Amortising Bonds"),
+Description: £145,000,000 1.750% Senior Unsecured Bullet Bonds due

-2033(the "Bullet Bonds"); and
+2033 (the "New Bonds").